North Carolina's First and Only Foster Community

 Your support of our children is greatly needed and very much appreciated!
 Southmountain Children and Family Services is a 501©3 organization whose $5 million dollar budget is met in part by private donations.
 Your tax-deductible gift helps to ensure that we can successfully meet the needs of the children and families in our care.
 PLEASE DONATE TODAY!

 ARE THE LIVE-IN PARENTS EMPLOYEES OR FOSTER PARENTS?

-Although the parents living in the homes work 24 hours a day, 7 days a week, all year long they are full-time employees of the Agency.
+The parents living in the homes are there 24 hours a day, 7 days a week, all year long just like typical family foster parents.
+However. they really aren't legally foster parents.
+They are full-time employees of the Agency.
 By employing the parents in this manner, they can spend the majority of their time focusing on the children’s needs, treatment goals, and growth opportunities.
 For many traditional foster families it is almost impossible to find the time and/or energy to meet all of the demands that caring for today’s foster children creates.